 Energy drink is addictive because it causes the brain to release dopamine, the feel-good hormone.
 Energy drinks are beverages that contain high amounts of sugar, caffeine, and other stimulants.
 The most common uses of these drinks are to increase physical performance, improve mental alertness, and boost energy levels.

 People often take these drinks in order to be more productive.
 In fact, those are the most significant advantages of these beverages.
 They do have the potential to increase mental alertness and energy levels.
 However, there are a lot more disadvantages.
 The energy-boosting effects of these beverages are short-term, but they also have numerous side effects, including gastrointestinal upset, sleep problems, tremors, and anxiety.

 Reasons behind the addictive nature of energy drinks revolve around caffeine.
-A study from JAMA showed caffeine’s neuropharmacological effects could play a role in the propensity for addiction.
+A 2011 study on the high risk of energy drinks from JAMA suggested that the notion that caffeine’s neuropharmacologic effects could contribute to the propensity for addiction is probably the most alarming.
 Additionally, persons who drink these beverages also tend to mix them with alcohol, which further contributes to risky behaviors.

 In the case of energy drink addiction, the brain and the nervous system of the addicted person require a constant intake of caffeine in order to function properly.